Lone09Rider/JSP_Servlets/README.md

 # JSP_Servlets
-Add SErvers to eclipe or netbeans.
+Add Servers to eclipe or netbeans.
 I used Tomcat 8.5